Magetown/organization-code-of-conduct/CodeOfConduct-community.md

 * Violence, threats of violence or violent language.
 * Agressively promote your own products or services.
 * Recruitment outside specified channels
-  * You are allowed to post jobs in 2 places: the #werk channel on slack (free) and our blog ([paid](https://www.dutchento.org/vacature-plaatsen/)).
-We will remove posts outside of those area's.
   * Unsolicited recruitment through DM is not accepted and will result in a ban when reported to the moderators.

 ## Enforcement
 * Understand that speech and actions have consequences, and unacceptable behavior will not be tolerated.
 * If violations occur, moderators will take any action they deem appropriate for the infraction, up to and including expulsion.
 * Claims in the form of "I can say anything and you cannot ban me because Free Speech" will be kindly referred to https://xkcd.com/1357.
-* If you are the subject of, or witness to any violations of this Code of Conduct, please contact the organization by submitting a form [here](https://www.dutchento.org/contact/), or email <conduct@dutchento.org> or contact us via our Slack channel with the following usernames:
+* If you are the subject of, or witness to any violations of this Code of Conduct, please contact the organization by submitting a form [here](https://mage.town/contact), or email <conduct@mage.town> or contact us via our Slack channel with the following usernames:

     **Guido Jansen** - @guido<br/>
     **Sander Mangel** - @sandermangel<br/>